 Testbed participants are provided with the Operations Plan and access to the ESSL Testbed Data Interface two weeks before the first testbed week.
 It is expected that each participant prepares for the Testbed with approximately one day of studying both the Operations Plan and getting acquainted with the Data Interface in the weeks before travelling to Wiener Neustadt.

-More in general, a good preparation for the Testbed participation are the seminars “Forecasting Severe Convection I” and “Forecasting Severe Convection II”.
+A good preparation for the Testbed participation are the seminars “Forecasting Severe Convection I” and “Forecasting Severe Convection II”.
 Click here for more information.

 The registration consists of two steps:

-- Filling in the registration form (click here)
+- Filling in the online registration form

 - Paying the participation fee by Credit Card or bank transfer (see below)